-Completing our most popular walk burns as much energy as playing 90 minutes of football, according to new research by the University of Bath.
+Completing our most popular walk burns as much energy as playing 90 minutes of football, new research by the University of Bath reveals.

 The six mile Bath Skyline walk loops around the World Heritage city and takes around two and a half hours to complete.
 It has been downloaded from our website more than any other of our 690 downloadable walks.

 In a unique project to generate an ‘energy map’ of the Bath Skyline walk, a team from the University’s Department of Health carefully measured energy expenditure during Bath Skyline walk in 22 men and women volunteers aged between 24 and 69 years.

 The researchers found that, on average, people burned 735 calories (kcal) during the Skyline walk.

 They showed that the physical activity was classified as being of moderate intensity, meaning that simply walking the Skyline alone is almost sufficient to meet the minimum amount of physical activity that the government recommends that people perform each week.

 Completing the Bath Skyline walk involves expending either more or similar amounts of energy as: